BLACKBOARD IV

 In the same edition there's an article on the Higgs boson.
 Here's a quote by Fermilab theoretical physicist, Bob Tschirhart, I thought was interesting: "There's a layer of existence out there we haven't discovered."
 Really.
 Physicists speculate on what is referred to as an "energy desert" existing between the realm they are able to probe now and the realm of new physics on the other side.
 As well, they speak of other levels of reality.
 If we include the current theorizing on the underlying nature of space and time, science seems to be on the verge of discovering worlds that have only been imagined in the contexts of science fiction and magic.

 Within the fields of cosmology, astronomy, and particle physics, in particular, a major upheaval in the universe of thought concerning the nature of everything is in the offing.
-Accordingly, the ingredients we have assumed necessary for life to exist may not be all that necessary.
-The cosmic web coughs up its mysteries through application of our cognitive faculties.
-But on the other hand, our humanity limits us in our perception and cognition, how we filter and interpret reality.
-In so doing, we humanize all around us.
-In that respect, we are still geocentric, still trying to project and impose our understanding of how things work onto the rest of the universe.
+For example, the ingredients we have assumed necessary for life to exist may not be all that necessary.
+Nature coughs up its secrets through application of our cognitive faculties, based on the questions asked.
+So, our knowledge is constrained and fashioned by our humanity which limits us in our perception and understanding, how we filter and interpret reality.
+By so doing, we humanize reality.
+We can't help but be geocentric, projecting and imposing our understanding of how things work onto the universe.
 The Copernican revolution has not yet come to an end.
+If we can imagine that how we see things may not be the only way, that the human universe is not the only one, then, possibly, a new mode of questions might emerge the answers to which might elucidate the blind spot.

 "Mother Earth, lately called Gaia, is no more than the commonality of organisms and the physical environment they maintain with each passing moment, an environment that will destabilize and turn lethal if the organisms are disturbed too much."